-- An educational programme which proactively teaches all children how to self regulate, manage feelings and emotions and develop knowledge of how their actions can affect others. - The development of an ethos that has high expectations of the whole school community in terms of relationships, dress, code of conduct and usage of building. - High expectations of care and respect for each other. - A school code of conduct is discussed and explained to the children at the beginning of each year and referred to throughout their time at Swarland. - Children come into school independently, hang coats and bags up and are expected to go straight into the classroom. - Children arrive in the classroom in the morning and are expected to engage in a learning task straight away. - Staff have developed an effective way of ensuring readiness from children freeze, eyes, hands up, clap, counting down from 5 with praise for those demonstrating readiness etc. - Children are expected to be quiet when some-one else is speaking common courtesy. - Children are escorted into assembly Clear instructions are given in lessons and in free situations expectations of children in following instructions. - Children are lined up at the end of playtimes and are collected by staff and escorted into the classroom. - There is consistent approach across school that values promotion of a positive learning culture and respectful environment without multiple extrinsic reward systems as the main strategy therefore developing intrinsic motivation of children. - Teachers regularly congratulate children on their work ethos, contribution and effort. - An achievement assembly takes place each week that celebrates success in and outside school. - Every child's work is displayed at some point, children are proud of their work. - There is a consistent approach across school in non-acceptance of unacceptable behaviour considering the age appropriateness of the behaviour.
-The school employs a number of sanctions when rules are deliberately broken to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation and age of child.
-Pupils are spoken to on an individual basis where necessary and in groups if it has been a group action.
+- The development of an ethos that has high expectations of the whole school community in terms of relationships, dress, code of conduct and usage of building. - High expectations of care and respect for each other. - A school code of conduct is discussed and explained to the children at the beginning of each year and referred to throughout their time at Swarland. - Children come into school independently, hang coats and bags up and are expected to go straight into the classroom. - Children arrive in the classroom in the morning and are expected to engage in a learning task straight away. - Staff have developed an effective way of getting instant silence freeze, eyes, hands up, clap etc. - Children are expected to be quiet when some-one else is speaking common courtesy. - Children are escorted into assembly. - Clear instructions are given in lessons and in free situations expectations of children in following instructions. - Children are lined up at the end of playtimes, conduct peer massage to ready the children for learning and are collected by staff and escorted into the classroom. - There is consistent approach across school that praises and rewards good work and behaviour and children are spoken to for any bad behaviour, physical or mental. - Teachers regularly congratulate children on their work ethos, contribution and effort. - An achievement assembly takes place each week that celebrates success in and outside school. - Every child's work is displayed at some point, children are proud of their work. - There is a consistent approach across school and staff in non-acceptance of bad behaviour.
+The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+We employ each sanction appropriately to each individual situation.
+Pupils are spoken to on an individual basis where necessary and in groups if it has been a group action. - There is a clear set of stages that say what to do in the case of persistent bad behaviour. - We expect children to try their best in all activities.
+If they do not do so, we may ask them to redo a task. - The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident and the child is sent to the Headteacher.
+If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the children. - A series of incidents involving more than one pupil becomes the focus for discussion in assembly, pastoral sessions or PHSE.

-- There is a clear set of stages that say what to do in the case of persistent bad behaviour. - We expect children to try their best in all activities. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher will employ strategies appropriate to the situation to ensure the safety of all children. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident and the child is sent to the Headteacher.
-If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to finding the root cause of the behaviour and thus address the cause of the behaviour. - A series of incidents involving more than one pupil becomes the focus for discussion in assembly, pastoral sessions or PHSE. - Good lunchtime behaviour and manners are rewarded and recognised with a place on the Top Table.
-This behaviour is rewarded by the lunchtime supervisors who select individuals who have shown role model behaviour at lunchtimes including manners, helping others, polite table manners. - Children to and from school on transitions will be given a rigorous and effective transition plan which includes behaviour expectations.
+- Early discussion with parents to re-establish code of conduct expectations in school. - Good lunchtime behaviour and manners are rewarded with a place on the Top Table.
+This behaviour is rewarded by the lunchtime supervisors who select individuals that have shown role model behaviour at lunchtimes. - Children to and from school on transitions will be given a rigorous and effective transition plan which includes behaviour expectations.